 - Registering for academic credit: students need to register for the internship via the TUJ Internship Approval Sheet by the Course Add deadline

 The TUJ Career Development Office helps students find internships at Japanese and foreign companies in Japan.
-All available internships are posted on the Blackboard.
-If you have any questions about the internships listed on the Blackboard, please contact us.
+All available internships are posted on the Canvas.
+If you have any questions about the internships listed on the Canvas, please contact us.